apache/cloudstack-documentation/source/adminguide/networking.rst

       *None* - Default to value from global setting - ``network.promiscuous.mode``.

    -  **Forged Transmits**.
-Applicable for isolated guest networks on VMware hypervisor only.
+Applicable for guest networks on VMware hypervisor only.
 It accepts the following values for desired behaviour of the network elements:

       *Reject* - The switch drops any outbound frame from a virtual machine adapter with a source MAC address that is different from the one in the .vmx configuration file.